 Given the lack of literature on therapeutic cooking, there is a need for its development and systematic insight into the field.
-In Module III: Family Education MeTURA within Therapeutic Cooking, we will develop the therapeutic cooking process, that is, its aspects of intervention.
-This part of Module III discusses the importance of therapeutic cooking and what to consider when providing therapeutic cooking, and summarizes key findings from the O4 Study - "Study of Obstacles and Potentials of Family Lifelong Learning, which uses therapeutic family cooking as an andragogical method for an effective learning opportunity for families with adult family members with intellectual disorders" and what they mean for design and access to therapeutic cooking as part of the project MeTURA - Back to the Roots.
+In Module III: Family Education MeTURA within Therapeutic Gardening and Therapeutic Cooking, we will develop the therapeutic cooking process, that is, its aspects of intervention.
+This part of Module III discusses the importance of therapeutic cooking and what to consider when providing therapeutic cooking, and summarizes key findings from the IO4 Study (A study of both the potentials and barriers of a family inclusive further education model of learning, using therapy-based family cooking as an andragogical method of teaching to benefit families of adults with intellectual disabilities) and what they mean for design and access to therapeutic cooking as part of the project MeTURA - Back to the Roots.